stchris/passage/README.md

 If possible, `passage` will try to store the passphrase of your database into the OS keyring.
 You can run `passage keyring check` to see if this works.
 If you no longer want the password to be stored in the keyring run `passage keyring forget`.

+To skip the keyring integration, `passage` takes a global flag `--no-keyring`.

 ## Usage

 ```bash